MosesPWalker/SimpleSpeedDirectHUD/README.md

 ☝☝ Tap twice on center of screen to change MPH / KMH / Walk-Run / HUD MPH+ / HUD KHM+ views.
 If in HUD view, align  '↑ ↑'  arrows pointing toward front of car.  ☝ Tap once on '☾/☀︎'  icon at top of screen to change Dark/Light modes.
 Use 'Settings' tab to change options.

-1.5.0 Safety: Developer Information for the User - This page is for information users can use to ask questions and request support. * Email: most_walker_0a @ icloud.com
+1.5.0 Safety: Developer Information for the User - This page is for information users can use to find answers to questions and request support.
+* Email: most_walker_0a @ icloud.com
 * ⚠ Use of App means you agree to terms on the App Store Install Page - Use this App at your own risk ⚠
 * ⚠ We strongly recommend securely mounting your device to your vehicle using commercially available products.
 In an accident, an unsecured device could cause serious injury to you or your passengers.
 A dash mat or mount may not be sufficient to prevent the device from shifting during a collision.
 Refrain from using this App if not securely mounted for your specific vehicle.
 * Directional images change color and shadowing based on N/S/E/W orientation and iPhone orientation.
 Use Apple's Compass App link to color-match heading  @ https://apps.apple.com/us/app/compass/id1067456176  to confirm actual direction.